-If you’re still wondering what a CC Cream actually is, or what the difference is between a BB and a CC Cream (other than the fact that we seem to be moving through the alphabet!), let us break it down in a nutshell:
+If you’re still wondering what a CC Cream actually is, let us break it down in a nutshell.

 The “CC” in CC Cream generally stands for “colour correcting”.
 CC Creams correct uneven skin tone, sallowness and redness, and can also help to make pores appear more even.

 Korean CC Creams generally contain light-diffusing particles that even out your skin tone, as well as ingredients aiming to target the root causes of poor tone in the first place.

 “BB” Creams on the other hand are “blemish balms”; these offer benefits more akin to a foundation.
 They usually contain both a sunscreen and a light colour or tint that actually covers your face and blurs out any imperfections, like acne or visible blood vessels.

 Because the function of BBs and CC Creams aren’t actually overlapping for the most part, you can mix, match and layer them to cover different skin issues.
 The usual product order for a Korean CC or BB Cream involves: